lugnitdgp/online-treasure-hunt/README.md

-# Online Treasure Hunt is an online event of the Aavishkar fest organised by GNU/Linux users group, NIT Durgapur.
+# Online Treasure Hunt

+#### This an online event conducted during AAVishkar Fest organised by GNU/Linux User's Group , NIT Durgapur

-## Build Instructions :
+### Build Instructions :

 1. Clone the repository.
 2. Start a new virtualenv.